hetoug/android-challenge/README.md

 A good starting point for future Android apps!

 ## Requirements
-Have python an brew installed on your mac.
+Have python and homebrew installed on your mac.

 For installing homebrew (remember to have xcode installed):